 Larvae in hair

-cockroach in ear
+Cockroach in the ear

-own twin
+Own twin

 Foreign organisms can enter the human body in several ways, but most often infection occurs through:

-• Lack of contact with homeless animals
+• No contact with stray animals

 • Keep children away from pets